 If you can get an AED to someone who is having a Sudden Cardiac Arrest within the first 3 minutes they have around 70% survival rate and for every minute that one is not available it is thought the survival rate drops by another 10%.

-Doing CPR will bide that person some time whilst an AED if one is available to arrive at the scene so you can see why having an AED makes a big difference to someone who requires it to get the heart back into normal rhythm.
+Doing CPR will bide that person some valuable time whilst an AED if one is available to arrive at the scene.
+So you can see why having an AED makes a big difference to someone who requires it to get the heart back into normal rhythm.

 These are fitted into lockable cabinets to prevent theft and tampering, public AEDs are on a database and ambulance control will tell the person where the nearest one is and also give the keylock code so it can be retrieved.